-Healthy, Youthful Skin
+- Healthy, Youthful Skin

-A Good Gut
+- A Good Gut

 Leaky Gut Syndrome is a medical condition that, for various reasons, is becoming more common.
-Another term for leaky gut syndrome is “intestinal permeability.”
-Having this condition means that your intestinal wall, which is supposed to be sealed, becomes permeable.
+Another term for the leaky gut syndrome is “intestinal permeability.”
+This condition means that your intestinal wall, usually sealed, becomes permeable — allowing substances to pass through the membrane.
 As a result, undigested food molecules and microbes can pass through the walls of your intestine and into your bloodstream.
-When these invaders are found in the bloodstream, your body reacts, sending out a signal to begin its inflammation process.
+When these invaders are in the bloodstream, your body reacts, sending out a signal to begin its inflammation process.

 L-Proline in Food

-- Place 5 pounds of meaty beef bones in a large stock pot.
+- Place 5 pounds of meaty beef bones in a large stockpot.
 Add ½ cup raw apple cider vinegar and 4 quarts water, and let the mixture sit for one hour.

 - Add more water if needed to cover the bones.